What Does Proposition 213 Mean for Uninsured Drivers in CA?

 Yes, driving without proper insurance is a violation of California law and can lead to penalties.

-Does Proposition 213 apply to all car accident cases?
+Does Prop 213 apply to all car accident cases?

-No, Proposition 213 applies specifically to cases where the at-fault driver was uninsured or underinsured at the time of the accident.
+No, this regulation applies specifically to cases where the at-fault driver was uninsured or underinsured at the time of the accident.
 It does not affect cases involving insured drivers.

 What if I have uninsured motorist coverage?